usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/PriorityPlugin/README.md

    - Encodes the table into a `prsServiceRequest` and SNMP SETs it to the CO.
    - SNMP GETs `prsServiceRequest` back from the CO, polling until `coBusy` is false.
    - Applies CO-side status updates to the table, runs NTCIP 1211 prioritization (sorts queued entries by class type, then class level, then soonest TSD, and expires stale rows), and SETs the updated table back to the CO.
-4. After each exchange, builds and broadcasts one SSM per intersection reflecting the effective status of every non-idle row.
+4. After each exchange, builds and broadcasts a single SSM containing one `SignalStatus` per intersection, reflecting the effective status of every non-idle row.
 Broadcasts per row are throttled by `MaxBroadcastsPerStatus`.
 The counter resets whenever the effective status changes.

 ### PRG Mode